Quintessence-dominated cyclic universe with negative cosmological constant: Introduction

-Recently, the role of AdS vacua in the evolution of our universe has been investigated such as the inflation in the AdS landscape \cite{role3,role4} and the Hubble tension which could be related the AdS vacuum \cite{role1, role2} (see \cite{role5} and the references therein).
-Although negative $\Lambda$ can't drive cosmic acceleration, it can exist at the same time with a positive DE component where a survey of the corresponding consequences has been conducted in light of CMB, pre-DESI BAO dataset \cite{role6,role7,role8}, and recent James gebb Space Telescope (JWST) observations \cite{role9,role10}.
-The first search for the negative $\Lambda$ using recent DESI BAO measurements combined with Planck CMB and Pantheon Plus supernova data has been performed in \cite{role5} where an indication for the evidence for negative $\Lambda$ has been observed.
-Considering a universe with negative vacuum energy, a unique way of understanding inflation via cyclic phases in \cite{role11} .
+\quad The presence of a dS vacuum presents a problem for the standard cosmology where it implies a universe that eventually becomes an empty and eternally accelerating.
+While our late-time universe appears to be approaching a dS vacuum (which implies a positive $\Lambda$), constructing a stable dS vacua within string theory is extremely difficult.
+Many attempts have been performed based on uplifting mechanisms but their consistency is debated.
+The most well-known uplifting scenarios are KKLT and LVS, where the stability of the dS vacuum has been extensively investigated in the last twenty years \cite{nasrian}.
+In Ref.~\cite{negativelambda2} it has been demonstrated that all dS vacua obtained from uplifting AdS stable vacua have associated unsolvable Galois groups.
+Consequently, all dS vacua lack analytic solutions.
+Recently, the role of AdS vacua in the evolution of our universe has been explored, particularly in connection with inflation in the AdS landscape \cite{role3,role4} and the Hubble tension, which could be related the AdS vacuum \cite{role1, role2} (see Ref.~\cite{role5} and the references therein). \quad Although negative $\Lambda$ can't drive cosmic acceleration, it can exist at the same time with a positive dark energy component.
+A survey of the corresponding consequences has been conducted in light of CMB, pre-DESI BAO dataset \cite{negativelambda1,role8}, and recent James gebb Space Telescope (JWST) observations \cite{role9,role10}.
+The first search for a negative $\Lambda$, based on recent DESI BAO measurements \cite{desi11, desi12} combined with Planck CMB and Pantheon Plus supernova data, was performed in Ref.~\cite{role5}, where indications of a negative $\Lambda$ were reported.
+Considering a universe with negative vacuum energy, a novel mechanism for explaining inflation through cyclic phases was proposed in Ref.~\cite{role11}.